dev4press/debugpress/readme.txt

 If you have enabled debugger (for admin side and/or frontend), Debugger is activate via Bug button placed in the WordPress Toolbar or as a float button (depending on the settings).

 == Changelog ==
-= 1.0 (2020.09.15) =
-* First official release

-== Upgrade Notice ==
 = 1.1 =
+* New: debugger panel - Debug Log
 * New: using CSS variables for some of the debugger styling
 * New: filters to modify CSS variables
+* New: improved the look of the plugin settings page
+* Edit: expanded some of the information for plugin settings
 * Edit: changed plugins own actions and filters for uniformity
 * Edit: many improvements to the debugger styling
 * Edit: various improvements to the SCSS organization
+* Edit: various tweaks and changes

+= 1.0 (2020.09.15) =
+* First official release

+== Upgrade Notice ==
+= 1.1 =
+Debug Log panel added.
+Various styling improvements.
+Improved settings panel.

 = 1.0 =
 First official release.